jssql1234/docs-sqlpay/docs/integration/vision/upskill/introduction.md

 - **Except for reward-related details** — such as tutor and assistant assignments, step 3 reward settings, and admin roles, tutors can perform **same action as admin**.

 :::info[Note]
-Tutors cannot edit reward-related course details and admin assignments.
+Tutors cannot edit reward-related course details and assignment of tutor, assistant tutors and admin.
 :::

 #### **Assistant**